zuozhenggh/learning-library/security-library/oig-upgrade/initialize-environment/initialize-environment.md

     ```
     <copy>
-    http://[your instance public-ip address]:6080/index.html?password=LiveLabs.Rocks_99&resize=scale&autoconnect=true
+    http://[your instance public-ip address]:6080/vnc.html?password=LiveLabs.Rocks_99&resize=scale&autoconnect=true
     </copy>
     ```
-2. On the *Firefox* window on the right preloaded Weblogic 11g console, click on the *Username* field and select the saved credentials to login.
+2. On the *Firefox* window on the right preloaded Weblogic 11g console, if not then refresh the page or wait 2-3min to start Admin server then click on the *Username* field and select the saved credentials to login.
 These credentials have been saved within *Firefox* and are provided below for reference.

     ```
     Username: <copy>weblogic</copy>